 Trade flows are broken down by partner country.

-• For imports, the definition of the partner country differs between Intrastat and Extrastat.
-For extra-EU imports it is the country of origin of the goods; for intra-EU imports it is the country (EU Member State) of consignment of goods.
+For imports, the definition of the partner country differs between intra-Union and extra-Union trade in goods.
+For extra-Union imports it is the country of origin of the goods; for intra-Union imports it is the country (EU Member State) of consignment of goods.

 Product